 Photo: Jenny Henry El Gran Grifon, flagship of the transport squadron of the Spanish Armada, was wrecked at Fair Isle in 1588.
 Three-hundred sailors spent six weeks on the isle, causing a bit of a hospitality headache among the then 17 households.
 The wreck was located in 1970 and divers brought up one of 38 guns.
 In 1984, a delegation of Spaniards dedicated an iron cross in the kirk yard to 50 men who had died.

 The north and south lighthouses (commissioned in 1892) were built by the Stevenson family.
 The South Light was Scotland’s last manned lighthouse, ‘closing in 1998’, marking the end of over 200 years of lighthouse keeping.

-The Good Shepherd IV The island has a population of around 60, but in the mid-19th century was home to 380 folk.
+The island has a population of around 60, but in the mid-19th century was home to 380 folk.
 There’s a shop, post office, primary school and two churches.
-Community events are popular with football games on the pitch by the South Light, dances at the community hall and music nights at the Bird Observatory all well supported.
-Visitors are welcome to join in these and all island events.
+Community gatherings are popular with events at the hall and the Bird Observatory all well supported.
+You can even try your hand at golf on the course near the South Light.
+Visitors are welcome to join in all island events.

 For yachting information see www.shetland.gov.uk/ports/yachting/fairisle.asp.

 The ferry (Good Shepherd IV) sails from Grutness, near Sumburgh Airport.
 Bookings to 01595 760363; ferry information 01595 743978 (www.shetland.gov.uk/ferries).